openfl/OpenFLDevelopersGuide/working-with-video/video-example-video-jukebox.md

 ## Listening for a video object’s metadata {#listening-for-a-video-object-s-metadata}

-When Flash Player encounters metadata for each of the loaded videos, the onMetaData() callback handler is called on the NetStream object’s client property.
+When OpenFL encounters metadata for each of the loaded videos, the onMetaData() callback handler is called on the NetStream object’s client property.
 The following code initializes an Object and sets up the specified callback handler:

 client = new Object(); client.onMetaData = metadataHandler;